YingLiu4203/LearningKivy/Ch02 Hello World/The Hello World Application.md

 Inside the class definition, the only statement `pass` means that we don't build any user interface elements.
 Therefore Kivy will display a blank window when we run it using the class's `run()` method.
-This is the third step
-Running the `main.py` script using the PyCharm and Kivy configurations described in chapter 1 shows a blank window -- as expected.
+This is the third step.
+Running the `main.py` script shows a blank window -- as we expect.

 ## Saying "Hello World"
 There are two approaches to build the user interface for a Kivy application: